dvcoolarun/dvcoolarun.github.io/about.markdown

           </div>

           <div class="description">
-              Motivated and versatile frontend developer with expertise in <mark>Python, React/Next, and TypeScript</mark>.
+              Motivated and versatile full-stack developer with expertise in <mark>Python, React/Next, and TypeScript</mark>.
               Bringing <mark>7+ years of experience</mark> in both <mark>B2B/B2C environments</mark> delivering web applications.
               Proven track record in <mark>managing teams</mark> and collaborating with startups.
 Always looking for new challenges and new technologies to learn.
 Experienced with the <mark>software development life cycle